cirrusflyer275ds/ctx-eor-site/docs/benefits.md

 ## Designed for Small & Growing Teams

 Most benefit providers won’t talk to you unless you have 10+ employees.
-We built CTX-EOR to support companies with:
+We built Hireway to support companies with:

 - **1–25 team members**
 - **Non-standard work trials**